VectorSpaceLab/MegaPairs/README.md

 ### 1. BGE-VL-CLIP Models
 You can easily use BGE-VL-CLIP models based on ```transformers```
+> Our code works well on transformers==4.45.2, and we recommend using this version.
 ```python
 import torch
 from transformers import AutoModel